c-ron12/c-ron12/README.md

 # 👋 Hi there, I'm Rohan Chamlagai

-I'm a self-taught Full-Stack Developer based in Damak, Jhapa, Nepal passionate about building clean, responsive and functional web applications.
-I specialize in developing modern web solutions using React, Laravel, PHP, MySQL and JavaScript.

-Through continuous self-learning, documentation and hands-on project development, I have built multiple full-stack applications, focusing on real-world problem solving, scalable architecture and user-friendly experiences.
+Full-Stack Developer based in Damak, Jhapa, Nepal, dedicated to building clean, responsive, and functional web applications.
+Driven by continuous self-learning, I specialize in creating modern web solutions using React, Laravel, PHP, MySQL, and JavaScript.
+My experience comes from building multiple full-stack applications with a focus on real-world problem solving, scalable architecture, and user-friendly experiences.

 ---